lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 A strongly typed variant prop using TypeScript.
 \end{center}

-In this example, we are working with regular JavaScript, so we cannot specify specific strings for the `variant` props.
+In our `<message>` example, we are working with regular JavaScript, so we cannot specify specific strings for the `variant` props like you can in TypeScript.
 There are some other patterns we can use, though.

 We have specified the `variant` prop is `required`, and we would like to enforce a specific subset of string values that it can receive.
 Vue allows us to validate props using a `validator` key.
 It works like this: